sindresorhus/execa/readme.md

 Type: `string | Buffer | undefined`

-The output of the process on both stdout and stderr.
+The output of the process with stdout and stderr interleaved.

 This is `undefined` if:
   - the [`all` option](#all-2) is `false` (the default value).